abi-kothapalli/CTF_Writeups/buckeye/cap.md

 We can also see that since the parameter being passed in is `char mf y`, this should become `char * y`.

-Now, based on the structure of the body of this for loop we have, now make tell that `tryna` should be `if`, meaning we have a bunch of conditional blocks.
+Now, based on the structure of the body of this for loop we have, we can tell that `tryna` should be `if`, meaning we have a bunch of conditional blocks.
 It would then make sense that `be` maps to `==`, and after filling those in, we have `if ( i == 5 like i == 6 )`, meaning that `like` is probably `||`.
 Side note: we assumed that the final code wouldn't attempt to trick us too much, so `like` wouldn't be `&&` which wouldn't make sense.
 Using this assumption, we also assumed that,

 ```c
 if ( i == 2 )